paketo-buildpacks/appdynamics/README.md

 |----------------------|---------|------------
 |`<dependency-digest>` | `<uri>` | If needed, the buildpack will fetch the dependency with digest `<dependency-digest>` from `<uri>`

+## ARM64 Support

+This buildpack supports running on ARM64, however, not for all language families.
+Presently, it supports the Java Agent on ARM64.

 ## License

 This buildpack is released under version 2.0 of the [Apache License][a].